yellyAC/jetpack-pygame/README.txt

 icon.png	- icon

-HOW TO RUN
+# HOW TO RUN
-Run the jetpack in the terminal " jetpack.py "
+Run the main file 'jetpack.py'

-ABOUT THE DEVELOPER
+# ABOUT THE DEVELOPER
 This game was developed by Ian Breva and Adrian Panganiban, programmer and constant student of Computer Science.

-Game Controls:
+# Game Controls:
 Arrow Keys = Character Movements
 Spacebar = Bullet